-Gough, C, Cunningham, R & Mander, S 2018, 'Understanding key elements in establishing a social license for CCS: An empirical approach', International Journal of Greenhouse Gas Control, vol. 68, no. January 2018, pp. 16-25.View/Download from: UTS OPUS or Publisher's site
+Gough, C, Cunningham, R & Mander, S 2018, 'Understanding key elements in establishing a social license for CCS: An empirical approach', International Journal of Greenhouse Gas Control, vol. 68, no. January 2018, pp. 16-25.View/Download from: Publisher's site

 This paper presents results of empirical research with the broad aim of exploring societal responses to CO2 storage, framed around the concept of social license to operate (SLO).
 We describe a mixed method approach incorporating stakeholder interviews and focus groups deployed in two case study locations in the UK.
 The approach helps us to build up an understanding of the social context in which Carbon Capture and Storage (CCS) will be introduced, in terms of the specific local conditions and with reference to the influence of local experiences of other technologies (such as hydraulic fracturing (fracking), for example).
 This understanding is then used to guide further empirical research, from which we assess the extent to which an SLO for CCS is emerging.
 Results show that perceptions of trust and confidence in key institutions to safely manage projects are highly dependent not just on the track record of the organisations but are strongly influenced by past experiences with different technologies.
 While the indications for achieving an SLO for CCS are currently positive, consolidating and maintaining that support depends on the evolving social, industrial and political landscape.

-Cvitanovic, C, Cunningham, R, Dowd, A-M, Howden, SM & van Putten, EI 2017, 'Using Social Network Analysis to Monitor and Assess the Effectiveness of Knowledge Brokers at Connecting Scientists and Decision-Makers: An Australian case study', Environmental Policy and Governance, vol. 27, pp. 256-269.View/Download from: UTS OPUS or Publisher's site
+Cvitanovic, C, Cunningham, R, Dowd, A-M, Howden, SM & van Putten, EI 2017, 'Using Social Network Analysis to Monitor and Assess the Effectiveness of Knowledge Brokers at Connecting Scientists and Decision-Makers: An Australian case study', Environmental Policy and Governance, vol. 27, pp. 256-269.View/Download from: Publisher's site

 Despite growing rhetoric regarding the potential benefits of using knowledge brokers in relation to environmental challenges and decision-making processes, the evidence in support of such claims is mostly anecdotal.
 This is, in part, due to the lack of established methods to evaluate the effectiveness and efficiency of knowledge brokers.
 To address this gap we assess the utility of social network analysis (SNA) to evaluate the effectiveness of knowledge brokers in connecting scientists and decision-makers.
 Specifically, using a case-study approach, we undertake longitudinal SNA over a 12-month period to evaluate the extent to which the knowledge broker developed networks between producers and users of knowledge across different organizations.
 We also undertook a qualitative survey of scientists (n = 29) who worked in the same organization as the knowledge broker to understand the extent to which the knowledge broker increased the impact of scientific research for decision-making purposes.
 Results show that the knowledge broker developed an extensive stakeholder network of 192 individuals spanning over 30 organizations.
 The results of the SNA found that over time this network increased in density and became more cohesive, both key elements underpinning successful knowledge exchange.
 Furthermore, the qualitative survey found that the knowledge broker also had a positive impact in other ways, including helping researchers understand the operating environments within decision-making agencies and the best approaches for engaging with specific decision-makers.
 Thus, this study demonstrates the value of SNA for evaluating knowledge brokers and provides empirical support for the use of knowledge brokers in the environmental sector.